zenodeapp/genesis-ethermint/setup/README.md

 ### Usage

-Running _sh node-setup-wizard.sh_ gives an overview of what the script is capable of:
+Running _sh setup/node-setup-wizard.sh_ gives an overview of what the script is capable of:

 ```
-Usage: sh node-setup-wizard.sh --moniker string [...options]
+Usage: sh setup/node-setup-wizard.sh --moniker string [...options]

    Options:
      --key string             This creates a new key with the given alias, else no key gets generated.